DataFire/Integrations/integrations/generated/azure_datalake_analytics_catalog/README.md

   * isUnique `boolean`: the switch indicating if this index is a unique index.
   * name `string`: the name of the index in the table.
   * partitionFunction `string`: partition function ID for the index.
-  * partitionKeyList `array`: the list of partion keys in the index
+  * partitionKeyList `array`: the list of partition keys in the index
     * items `string`
   * streamNames `array`: the list of full paths to the streams that contain this index in the DataLake account.
     * items `string`